Search

 How are mutual funds priced?

-The price of mutual funds is based on the fund's net asset value (NAV), or the total market value of all the assets contained in the fund.
+The price of mutual funds is based on the fund's net asset value (NAV) or the total market value of all the assets contained in the fund.
 If a mutual fund holds $10 million of stocks and bonds (the fund's assets) and has 1 million shares, each share is worth $10.

 Let's say hypothetically that you decide to buy 10 shares of the mutual fund for $100.
 If the mutual fund's assets gain 10% ($1 per share) in value during the next year, your 10 shares would be worth $110 ($11 per share).

 The prices of mutual funds, like the price of stocks and bonds, can go up or down each day based on overall market conditions and demand.
-Most mutual funds have some amount of investment risk and volatility—stocks and bonds can go up or down in price, and mutual funds are made of stocks and bonds.
+Most mutual funds have some amount of investment risk and volatility—stocks and bonds can go up or down in price, and mutual funds are made up of stocks and bonds.
 If you're willing to accept the risk of ups and downs in your mutual fund's day-to-day price, you may find your investment collects long-term gains.

-Why do people invest in mutual funds?
+Why invest in mutual funds?

-Mutual funds are generally considered an easy, low-cost way for people new to investing to get started.
-There is typically a low barrier to entry and low minimum investment; you might be able to start investing in mutual funds for as little as $50 or so.
+You might, for instance, be able to start investing in mutual funds for as little as $50.
 Some funds may even have no minimum requirements.
-How is this possible?
-Because mutual funds are constantly buying and selling large quantities of stocks and bonds, the fund gets to pay lower transaction costs than an individual investor would typically pay.
+This is possible because mutual funds are constantly buying and selling large quantities of stocks and bonds, and the fund gets to pay lower transaction costs than an individual investor would typically pay.

 Instead of buying individual stocks or bonds (and paying the costs yourself), you're pooling your money with hundreds or thousands of other investors at a time as part of a larger mutual fund.
 In this way, mutual funds provide significant economies of scale and reduce costs for everyday people who want to invest in the stock and bond markets.